Welcome to the Information Age.

 It is an age where wealth is based on the production, analysis, organization and manipulation of information.
 Industrial production once the mainstay of national economies (1870's-1970) is of secondary importance.
 Personal, national, trans-national and global wealth is determined by access to information and new forms of knowledge.

-goods, attitudes, identity and even reality are now being manufactured
+and even reality are now being manufactured through CMC (computer

 communication).
 Things are changing at the speed of light speed in billionths of a second.
 By the end of 2001 there will be more Internet users than phone users (over one billion).
 Everything is being transformed from work, sexual preferences, gender roles, to the Internet eliminating distances and creating spaceless space and timeless time.
 Old institutions such as family, marriage, relationships, education are being emptied of meaning and new meanings are being embedded in these other social forms.